Skip to main content

 Click on the SCORM version you need, and tick the options you want to include within the package (please note that including these will increase the package size):

-• Image files uploaded to the course and all fonts added under the Design tab
+• Image files were uploaded to the course, and all fonts were added under the Design tab

 • Video and audio files

-After deciding the options you want to include, click on the Download button and upload the zip file into your LMS.
+After deciding the options you want to include, click on the Download button and upload the zip file to your LMS.

 Note: If you need to make any changes to the course after it was published, you need to re-download the latest SCORM package from Easygenerator and re-upload it to your LMS for the changes to take effect.

-You can find the list of SCORM-compliant learning management systems here.
+You can find the full list of SCORM-compliant learning management systems here.

 If you have any questions, feel free to reach out to our Support Team at [email protected].